wu8685/demo/echo/README.md

 Method: `POST`

-Response body:  copy of *Post body*
+Response body:  copy of *Post body* appending with env var `echo`.
+Responsing with env is supported after 1.1 .

 ## tail